cohalloran1/march-madness/src/output/analysis/matchup_1397_vs_1459.md

 ## Analysis

 Tennessee (X02) is a major favorite as a much higher seed than Wofford (X15).
 Tennessee has a substantially higher ELO rating (1746 vs 1528), indicating significantly better season-long performance.
 Historically, #2 seeds have won 93.80% of games against #15 seeds in the tournament.
-Tennessee has the advantage with a 63.63% win probability.
+Tennessee is strongly favored with a 97.32% win probability.

 ## Betting Value Assessment